Tiotao/CS3245HW2/README.txt

 extremely simple as all parenthesis has been removed and we don't need to consider operator precedence.
-Another benefit is that using reverse polish notation, we can guarentee that we are keeping at most 2 postlings list in memory at the same time.
+Another benefit is that using reverse polish notation, we can guarentee that we are keeping at most 2 postings list in memory at the same time.

 We then evaluate the RPN expressing, look up the postings list if we see a token, and process them using either intersect, union, or